Comparison of Indonesian and Standard Malay: Loanword source differences

-Influence from English
+English loanwords

-One of the most important aspect in differences between Malay (Malaysian and Brunei) and Indonesian is the degree of influence from English.
+One important aspect in differences between Malay (Malaysian and Brunei) and Indonesian is the degree of influence from English.
 Apart from being heavily influenced by the Dutch language, the Indonesian language also adopted a significant number of English loanwords in its vocabulary, although English did not play significant role on the Indonesian language and in fact most of these vocabulary are of Dutch origin – Dutch and English share a similar Germanic origin, and Dutch has also borrowed from Latin, although to a lesser extent than English.
 There have been many changes in Indonesian as a result of its historical development.
 Words have been freely borrowed from English and only partly assimilated, in many cases, to the Indonesian patterns of structure.